flexera-public/policy_engine_training/lessons/16_xml/README.md

 end
 ```

-Note the following differences from the previous datasource:
+Note the following differences from the original version:

 * The `path` field now points to an XML file instead of a JSON one.
 Note that, in real world usage, your path typically won't be an actual file but an API endpoint of some sort.
 * The `encoding` field is now set to "xml".
 This tells the policy engine to parse the results as XML.